insight-creative/Insight-Creative-2021/content/blog/should-you-advertise-during-a-pandemic/index.md

 ---
 layout: blog
+title: "Should you continue to advertise during a pandemic?"
 seo:
   title: "Should you continue to advertise during a pandemic?"
   description: "One question on everyone’s mind right now, should you continue to advertise during a pandemic?
 Discover five reasons why you should seriously consider it."